saltstack-formulas/jetbrains-rider-formula/README.rst

 ``rider``
 ------------

 Downloads the archive from Jetbrains website, unpacks locally and installs the IDE on the Operating System.
-Places a environment profile in /etc/profile.d - this way the PATH is set correctly for all system users.
+On Linux, the PATH is set for all system users by adding software profile to /etc/profile.d/ directory.

 .. note::